djherceg/serialBuf/README.md

 Usage
 =====

-First, include the header file and create the SerialBuf object.
-Specify maximum buffer size, mode and timeout interval.
-Have in mind that one extra byte will be allocated, so that received data can be null-terminated.
+First, include the header file and create the ByteArray and SerialBuf objects.
+Specify array size, mode and timeout interval.
+Have in mind that one extra byte must be allocated for the array, so that received data can be null-terminated.
-For example, if you specify the buffer of 10 bytes, 11 bytes will be reserved, and the byte following the last received byte will always be set to zero by the class.
+For example, if you need a buffer of 10 bytes, 11 bytes must be reserved.
+The byte following the last received byte will always be set to zero automatically by the buffer.

     #include "serialbuf.h"

+    ByteArray barr(11);   // 10 chars for buffer, 1 char for null-termination of strings
-    SerialBuf sbuf(10, SERIALBUF_TEXTMODE, 2000);
+    SerialBuf sbuf(barr, SERIALBUF_TEXTMODE, 2000);

 Then, in loop(), make sure to call SerialBuffer::loop often enough so that it doesn't miss incoming serial data.